-July 18, 2013: Two Harbors to Gooseberry Falls State Park to Split Rock Lighthouse State Park to Beaver Bay (Lemon Wolf Café) to Tettegouche State Park to Cross River to Temperance River State Park to Grand Portage
+Two Harbors, Gooseberry Falls State Park, Split Rock Lighthouse State Park, Lemon Wolf Café, Tettegouche State Park, Cross River, Temperance River State Park, Grand Portage

 Northern Rail Traincar Inn is made up of repurposed freight cars, with rail yard graffiti included.
 You know the cars have been on this track for a while because birds’ nests are balanced on some of the hardware.
 The inn’s office and common area continue the theme, located at the head of the cars in a depot-style building.
 Northern Rail Traincar Inn ranks second to Marcia’s Bed & Breakfast in Ottawa, Illinois, for most unconventional place I’ve stayed.

 We visited the Two Harbors Lighthouse, where our view was hindered by the fog that hadn’t dissipated from the night before.
 I liked taking photos framed tightly by the lighthouse ports.
 It puts the world in an interesting focus.